 Get the meat out of the freezer and put it on a cutting board.
 Start to cut into the meat with a long, sharp knife.
 I frequented back and forth between a knife and kitchen shears to cut the meat because I had a bone to work around.

 Don’t worry about the size of the meat right now.
 Just try to get it off the bone.
 After that’s done, start separating the meat from the fat using your kitchen shears.
 Cut the meat into 1-2 inch pieces and place them in a bowl.

 Weigh your bite-sized meat.
 I ended up with 2.58 lbs of meat, so I wanted half a pound of fat for a good fat to pork ratio.
 My pork shoulder was pretty fatty to begin with so I just threw out the fat that I didn’t need.
 I started to cut the fat a little smaller than the meat chunks to ensure that the fat wouldn’t stick in the grinder.
 I weighed out the half pound of fat and then put all of the meat into a large mixing bowl.

-Add 3 tablespoons of the toasted fennel seeds, cracked black pepper, nutmeg, parsley and garlic into the meat and mix with a wooden spoon.
+Add the fennel seeds, cracked black pepper, nutmeg, parsley and garlic into the meat and mix with a wooden spoon.

 Add the sugar and salt and mix again, then pour the meat mixture into a plastic, resealable container.
 Set it into the freezer for 30 minutes or until meat is very cold.